Friedrichshafen Stadt–Friedrichshafen Hafen railway

-The Friedrichshafen Stadt–Friedrichshafen Hafen railway (or Friedrichshafen City–Friedrichshafen Port railway; German: Bahnstrecke Friedrichshafen Stadt–Friedrichshafen Hafen) is a standard gauge and non-electrified railway line in the city of Friedrichshafen in the German state of Baden-Württemberg.
+The Friedrichshafen Stadt–Friedrichshafen Hafen railway (or Friedrichshafen City–Friedrichshafen Port railway; German: Bahnstrecke Friedrichshafen Stadt–Friedrichshafen Hafen) is a standard gauge and electrified railway line in the city of Friedrichshafen in the German state of Baden-Württemberg.
 It connects the town station with the port station.
 The 816 metre-long branch line has its own VzG route number, 4531, although operationally it is a connection between two parts of the same station.

 History

 After Friedrichshafen had been connected to the first section of the Ulm–Friedrichshafen railway in 1847, the Royal Württemberg State Railways (Königlich Württembergische Staats-Eisenbahnen) began on the construction of the extension towards the port in 1849.
 The new line to the shore of Lake Constance finally opened on 1 June 1850.
 Its maximum gradient is 1:45 and its minimum curve radius is 150 metre.
 Its main purpose continues to be to link the German railway network and the international Friedrichshafen–Romanshorn ferry line.
 Until 1974 there was a train ferry to Switzerland.
 The line has been electrified since December 2021.